 Listed below are a number of forms and links to assist you.
 Please click on the item that you would like to review or download:

 Click here for the EVENT CALENDAR

 Click here for the link to the SHS Parent Engagement Survey- 2016-2017 Planning

 Click here for information and access to School Messenger, the district's instant alert system

-Click here to download instructions on how you can receive frequent email updates from the school district.
+Click here to access frequent email updates from the district

 - Fight Song & Alma Mater - Words

 - To enter the SHS Media Center Pages

 "My son came to Springfield High School from another area district and I am thrilled with this school!
 I just couldn't believe it when I received a telephone call from one of his teachers to tell me how well he was doing in class - this one-on-one attention from teachers started from day one and is fabulous."

 Ms. Rhonda Jemison, Principal